 Individuals interested in exploring a career as a Civil Division attorney should view the Civil Division Recruitment Brochure for more information about the Civil Division.

 The Civil Division employs an array of talented individuals who work directly with attorneys on fast-paced, high profile litigation.
 We hire law clerks, paralegals, investigators, claims examiners, litigation support specialists, and administrative support personnel such as information technology experts, human resources personnel, and budget analysts.
 New employees receive a variety of training opportunities through both on-the-job and formal classroom training.
 Working for the Civil Division is a rewarding experience.
 You can achieve your career goals and apply skills and talents to carry out the DOJ’s vital mission.

-The Civil Division utilizes a variety of hiring flexibilities including the Federal Career Intern Program, Direct Hire, student employment, and veteran hiring, in addition to posting vacancies on USAJobs, which is the Federal Government’s official job website.
+The Civil Division utilizes a variety of hiring flexibilities including Direct Hire, student employment, and veteran hiring, in addition to posting vacancies on USAJobs, which is the Federal Government’s official job website.